 “Leading people into the blind alley of dependency and grievances may be counterproductive for them but it can produce votes, money, power, fame and a sense of exaltation to others who portray themselves as friends of the downtrodden.”

 Our esteemed representatives can only lead by telling the public how they are being victimized and conquered and that only the government can come to their rescue.
-As history has shown, the state can only make matters worse for you, your neighbor, and for everyone else.We value your comments!
-Please weigh in on our comment section below.
+As history has shown, the state can only make matters worse for you, your neighbor, and for everyone else.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com